 Jewish Communal Exposure: Participants learn from other Jewish communal leaders and key institution representatives.

-Reflective Practice: Through peer dialogue and structured reflection, participants connect personal values to their leadership.
+Reflective Practice: Through peer dialogue and structured reflection, participants connect personal values, experiences, and aspirations to their leadership.

 Intended Outcomes for the community